 The first heart transplants were performed in the late 1960s.
 But it was not until the use of anti-rejection medicines in the 1980s that the procedure became an accepted operation.
 Today, heart transplantation provides hope for a select group of patients who would otherwise die of heart failure.

-Established in 1982, the transplant program at the Texas Heart Institute at St. Luke's Episcopal Hospital is one of the most experienced, successful programs in the world.
-Its surgeons have performed more than 1,150 transplant procedures.
+Established in 1982, the transplant program at the Texas Heart Institute at CHI St. Luke's Health - Baylor St. Luke's Medical Center is one of the most experienced, successful programs in the world.
+Its surgeons have performed more than 1,300 transplant procedures.
 The key to the program's success is an experienced, highly skilled transplant team that includes surgeons, cardiologists, nurses, operating room personnel, social workers, psychologists, dietitians, rehabilitation specialists, and many other professionals.
 The team works to meet every need faced by transplant candidates, including emotional, family, and financial needs.

 Reasons for Transplantation

 The need for a heart transplant can be traced to one of many heart problems, each of which causes damage to the heart muscle.
 The two most common heart problems are coronary artery disease (the buildup of plaque in the arteries of the heart) and idiopathic cardiomyopathy (disease of the heart muscle without a known cause).